Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

 We now know that each point has a high probability of being threatened.
-But what is interesting for us is whether the points along the sample path of our random walks are threatened or not.
-Therefore, we now show that with high probability, every particle meets a lot of threatened points along the way.
-Mind that this is not a direct consequence of Proposition \ref{p:threats_proba}, for at first glance it could be the case that our particle goes precisely to regions where there are not a lot of threatened points.
+But what we want is for many points along the sample path of our random walks to be near threatened points.
+Mind that this is not a direct consequence of Proposition \ref{D:p:threats_proba}, for at first glance it could be the case that our random walk goes precisely to regions where there are not a lot of threatened points.

-We are going to work with the following parameters.
-Recall the definition of $\uck{k:paths}$ and $(h_k)$ at the beginning of Section \ref{ss:traps}.